Special Awards

 CPRS Hamilton PR Champion of the Year

-Nominators must be members in good standing of CPRS Hamilton and should submit a summary of no more than two pages (300-500 words) outlining how the nominee fulfills the above criteria.
+2. Please complete an online nomination form and include a statement of no more than two pages (300-500 words) outlining how the nominee fulfills the following:

 Bob Deans, APR Mentorship Award